Powering millions of websites and blogs around the world makes WordPress a natural target for malicious attempts by hackers.

-This product is a suite of WordPress security video tutorials, WordPress plugins and tools, plus a WordPress security PDF/DOC file.
+This product is a package of WordPress security video tutorials, WordPress plugins and tools, plus WordPress security documentation in PDF and DOC formats.

-BlogDefender scans you website for potential security weaknesses …
+BlogDefender scans you web site for potential security holes …

-WordPress is a very secure web platform, but neglecting simple maintenance tasks like keeping your WordPress installation, WP plugins and WP themes up-to-date, tightening file and data protection and taking other necessary precautions can have disastrous consequences.
+WordPress is a very secure platform, but neglecting essential maintenance tasks like updating your WordPress installation, WordPress plugins and WP themes, tightening file and data security and taking other necessary precautions can have disastrous consequences.

-No matter what kind of business you run or plan to run online and how small you think your web presence is, securing your web site is something you cannot ignore.
+No matter what type of business you run or plan to run online and how small you think your web presence is, website security is something you simply cannot afford to ignore.

-As one last reminder of the importance of website security, below is the advice given by an expert on web security to all WordPress users following the global brute-force attacks by botnets on WordPress in April 2013 …
+As a final reminder of the importance of website security, below is the advice given by a security expert to all WordPress users after the large-scale brute-force attacks on WordPress in 2013 …